 Background Color Names

-As discussed, you can use the names of many colors in CSS.
+As discussed, I can use the names of many colors in CSS.
 Modern browsers support 140 standardized HTML color names, including simple ones like red, green, blue, yellow, orange, etc. There are also more precise hues like darkred, lightgreen, skyblue, khaki, and coral.

 Check out a color reference like this for a list of all HTML color names and their corresponding hex and RGB codes.
 When you find a color value you like, use it as the value of your background-color property.